lucassilvasoftware/lucassilvasoftware/README.md

 - São Paulo, Brazil
 - "Knowledge is Power"

-I create ideas and develop solutions in software form using my creativity and my technical knowledge in JavaScript by building web apps with React and mobile-apps using React-Native that are not only beautiful but pleasant to use and really problem solving.
+I create ideas and develop solutions in software form using my creativity and my technical knowledge by building web apps and mobile-apps using that are not only beautiful but pleasant to use and really problem solving.